wizprog/kafka-challenge/README.md

 ### SCALABILITY

-- Scaling the number of consumers and producers
+- Scaling the number of consumers, producers and brokers would benefit the amount of data that we could simultaneously consume, produce and make it more persistan in case of broker failure
-- Spliting data into mulitple partitions and combining into single frames on the end
+- We could also split the storing topic into multiple partitions and split the data, in our case, based on different minute of the window slide offset, or some other decision, where we could benefit with faster data processing but with aggregation in the end

 ###  EDGE CASES